 Linking 15 California Mountain Communities Through Multiuse Trails

-A key component to the Connected Communities Trails Master Plan is the proposed “Lost Sierra Route” traverses 300 miles over breathtaking topography, jagged peaks and high alpine meadows similar to the Pacific Crest Trail (PCT) and the John Muir Trail (JMT).
+A key component to the Connected Communities Trails Master Plan is the proposed “Lost Sierra Route”, which traverses 300 miles over breathtaking topography, jagged peaks and high alpine meadows similar to the Pacific Crest Trail (PCT) and the John Muir Trail (JMT).
 But unlike the PCT and JMT, this new trans-Sierra Nevada and Cascade Range route allows for all dirt trail travelers including hikers, mountain bikers, moto riders, equestrians, trail runners, hunters, fishermen, wildlife, grandmothers and babies in backpacks.
 The Lost Sierra Route will be a trail for all to use that will link mountain communities together for recreational adventure and economic sustainability.